jashmenn/ditz/README.txt

 line-based and human-editable format.
 This directory can be kept under version control, alongside project code.

-There are different ways to use ditz:
+There are several different ways to use ditz:

- 1. Treat issue change the same as code change: include it as part of commits, and merge it with changes from other developers.
-(Resolving conflicts in the usual manner.)
+1. Treat issue change the same as code change: include it as part of commits, and merge it with changes from other developers, resolving conflicts in the usual manner.
 2. Keep the issue database in the repository but in a separate branch.
-Issue changes can be managed by your VCS, but is not tied directly to commits.
+Issue changes can be managed by your VCS, but is not tied directly to code commits.
 3. Keep the issue database separate and not under VCS at all.

-Your particular usage will depend on what you want to get out of ditz.
+Ditz provides a simple, console-based interface for creating and updating the issue database file, and some rudimentary static HTML generation capabilities for producing world-readable status pages (for a demo, see the ditz ditz page).

-Ditz provides a simple, console-based interface for creating and updating the issue database file, and some rudimentary HTML generation capabilities for producing world-readable status pages.
 It currently offers no central public method of bug submission.

 == SYNOPSIS